 Using evidence from documentary research and aerial photography, potential sites as to where the ancient chapel and cemetery might be located were investigated.
 Once identified, geophysical and fluxgate gradiometer and topographical surveys were carried out in 2014.
 They appeared to reveal a two-cell building which resembled known profiles of early churches.[ii]
 A dig was organised for summer 2015 to determine if the structure was the ancient chapel dedicated to St Helen.

-This shaky drone footage from January 2014, using afternoon winter sunshine (on a very windy day) to exagerate indistinct ground features, helped to identify the potential site of the old Malham chapel.
+This shaky drone footage below from January 2014, using afternoon winter sunshine (on a very windy day) to exaggerate indistinct ground features, helped to identify the potential site of the old Malham chapel.

 [i] For further information see Victoria Spence, ‘The Ancient Chapel of St Helen, Malham in Craven: Dissolution and Discovery’, Northern History, 52 (2015), 52-67.

 [ii] John Blair, The Church in Anglo-Saxon Society (Oxford, 2005).